ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

     > Note: The directory browse window will not show the TDMS files located in the "TDMS Files" directory.

 9. Run the TDMS File Viewer VI and verify you have one frame of data.
 You should have a Frame Start packet, followed by 1080 RAW12 packets, followed by a Frame End packet.

+10. Repeat steps 3 and 4 with a **horizontal resolution** of 3840 and a **vertical resolution** of 2160 and observe that you should see an **Actual Frame Rate (fps)** of 23.1642.
+The achievable frame rate has decreased because the duration of the Long Packets and the number of Long Packets has increased.

+11. Repeat steps 7 through 9 and you should see in the TDMS File Viewer that there is a Frame Start packet, followed by 2160 RAW12 packets, followed by a Frame End packet.

 ## Using line sync packets
 This tutorial enables line sync packets in the generated data and use the TDMS file viewer to verify that each RAW12 Long Packet is proceded by a Line Start packet and followed by a Line End packet.